alexander-shalymenov/drl/README.md

 LLM next-token selection:

-1. Model produces probabilities over tokens → Ω
+1. Model produces probabilities → Ω
 2. Resolution layer selects one token → ω*

 Without DRL:
 - output is a distribution

 With DRL:
-- output is a concrete sequence
+- output is a concrete result

 ---

 ## What DRL Is Not

 DRL does not invent:
 - ranking algorithms
 - sampling methods
 - consensus protocols

-It formalizes the **resolution step** across all of them.
+It formalizes the resolution step across all of them.

 ---

 ## Repository Structure

 - `SPEC.md` — full specification
-- `README.md` — this file
+- `drl.js` — implementation
-- `examples/` — practical usage (coming next)
+- `examples.js` — usage

 ---